citrix/citrix-daas-rest-go/citrixorchestration/docs/HypervisorResourcePoolPatchPreviewRequestModel.md

 HasNetworks returns a boolean if a field has been set.

+### SetNetworksNil

+`func (o *HypervisorResourcePoolPatchPreviewRequestModel) SetNetworksNil(b bool)`

+ SetNetworksNil sets the value for Networks to be an explicit nil

+### UnsetNetworks
+`func (o *HypervisorResourcePoolPatchPreviewRequestModel) UnsetNetworks()`

+UnsetNetworks ensures that no value is present for Networks, not even an explicit nil

 [[Back to Model list]](../README.md#documentation-for-models) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to README]](../README.md)